KMKfw/kmk_firmware/docs/peg_oled_display.md

 ### Photos
 So the config for photos is quite simple.
 Getting the photos maybe not so much.
 I will explain.

-oled takes 2-3 arguments
+Oled takes 2-3 arguments

 1. OledData
     * OledData can take image **or** corner_one,corner_two,corner_three and corner_four
     * Every item in OledData has 2 fields
     * 0: this is the reaction type right now it can be OledReactionType.LAYER or OledReactionType.STATIC
-    * 1: an array of the items you want to show for the reaction.
+    * 1: An array of the items you want to show for the reaction.
 In this example 4 images to switch on the 4 layers
 2. toDisplay this takes a OledDisplayMode TXT or IMG.
     * this tells the extension to load images or text.
 3. flip Boolean this will simply flip your display.